ThibaultNocchi/eclipse_clp_docker/README.md

 ```bash
 docker build . -t eclipse_prolog
 ```
-This should build a ready to use `eclipse_prolog`.
+This should build a ready to use `eclipse_prolog` Docker image.

 ## Usage
 If you wish to mount some code in the Docker container, go into your code directory then launch the Docker image:
 ```bash
 docker run --rm -it -v $(pwd):/code eclipse_prolog
 ```
 It will mount your current active directory to the `/code` directory in the container and put you into a shell in `/code`.
+Just omit the `-v $(pwd):/code` part to mount nothing.
 Then just use `eclipse` to start the interpreter and you will be able to use the UP and DOWN arrows to navigate history thanks to `rlwrap`.